Cebgo Logo

 Cebgo, previously known as SEAIR, Inc., began its operations in 1995 and continued under this brand until 2013.
 The company logo features the abbreviation SEAIR, under which, in a light, barely noticeable font, is the full name: South East Asian Airlines.
 This design choice keeps the emblem concise and stylish without overloading it with a lengthy inscription, harmonizing the overall design.

 To the left of the name is a bright, colorful element that resembles the feathers of the mythical Philippine bird, Ibong Adarna, known from Filipino folktales.
 This element symbolizes wings that appear to be spread for flight, adding dynamism and visual appeal to the logo.
-In Philippine legends, the Ibong Adarna bird has healing powers, symbolically reflecting the airline’s commitment to providing care and comfort to its passengers.
+In Philippine legends, the Ibong Adarna bird is believed to have healing powers, symbolizing the airline’s commitment to providing care and comfort to its passengers.

 The rainbow-like multicolor of this element creates an atmosphere of festivity, relaxation, and unique emotions that passengers can expect during flights with the company.
 This decoration emphasizes the focus on vivid and memorable journeys, reinforcing the company’s image as offering not merely flights but unforgettable experiences.